BCelina/Labyrinth/README.md

 # Labyrinth

-Compile LabyrinthDisplay.java and then run it.
+Compile *.java and then run LabyrinthDisplay.